r-darwish/alma/README.md

 * A post-installation script: `script = """ ... """`
 * Environment variables required by the preset (e.g. used in the script): `enironment_variables = ["USERNAME"]`

 See the presets directory for examples.
+An example of a set of presets for a fully functional Arch Linux system is available in `presets/system_example/`

 Presets are used via the `--presets` argument (multiple preset files or directories may be provided):